jessepav/lacygoill-wiki-backup/awk/awk.md

     $3 >= 20

 ↣
-The two snippets don't contain the same number of statements.
+The two snippets don't contain the same number of rules.

 When a record satisfies both conditions, it's printed once in the first snippet, but twice in the second one.